cmfcmf/PDFModule/README.md

 ### External configuration file

-If you'd like to use an external configuration file, call the `setCustomConfigFile()` method of the `$tcpdfHandler` class with the path to your configuration file before calling `createPDF()`.
+If you'd like to use an external configuration file, either call the `setCustomConfigFile()` method of the `$tcpdfHandler` class with the path to your configuration file before calling `createPDF()` or place your config file at `config/tcpdf_config.php`.

 *Example: If you'd like to change the `PDF_FONT_SIZE_MAIN` and `PDF_MARGIN_TOP`, your config file should look like this:*
 ```php